Keeping your grill clean isn't just for aesthetics; it's also a way to ensure that your cooking produces food with the best possible taste.

 If the burner is undamaged, reinstall it into its opening and secure it with the screw or clamp.
 Again, be careful not to damage any associated equipment as you re-assemble the burner.

-Next, replace the flame tamers and grilling grates, reconnect the gas line, turn on the propane tank valves or gas supply, and test the grill to ensure everything is working correctly.
+Next, replace the flame tamers and grill grates, reconnect the gas line, turn on the propane tank valves or gas supply, and test the grill to ensure everything is working correctly.
 Observe the gas flame and ensure it is hot and blue.

-Once complete, your gas grill will be ready to use.
+After setting the propane tank, your gas grill will be ready to use.

 Troubleshooting Damaged Burners